 - Exercise classes

 5) Tuition Reimbursement

-Lastly, employees who embody a balance of work experience and education can be extremely successful in a company.
-Statistically, census.gov surveys show that employees with a college degree make around $45,000 a year, while those without one make $25,000 a year.
-Additionally, employee development is important to employee retention, and to company culture.
+Lastly, employees who embody a balance of work experience and education can achieve greater financial success than than their peers.
+A Lendedu survey shows that employees with a college degree make around $48,400 a year.
+And another survey shows that those without one make about $30,500 a year.

 Knowing this, employees greatly value when their employer is willing to pay for furthering their education.
 Many times, employees are promoted within their company soon after degree completion as well.
 Moreover, tuition reimbursement is one of the types of employee benefits that has a lasting effect on the employee and the company - producing educated employees that have the knowledge and experience necessary to handle their daily tasks effectively.